PlantandFoodResearch/PyKaka/README.md

 # Python API for Kaka

-## Tools
+## Tools used

-- R/knitr
 - Python 2/3
 - Mongo connectors
-- KAkAs restful API
+- KAKAs restful API
 - Jupyter notebooks in form of a Pyrat

 ## Background

+PyKaka is a Python API for downloading data from Kaka [kaka](https://github.com/hdzierz/Kaka).
 The Python API works from any python 2.7 and 3.5+ python installation.
-Kaka itself comes with a Pyrat pre-installed.
+Kaka can be run using docker and comes with a Pyrat pre-installed.
 If you e.g. load Kaka on server just-a-test.powerplant.pfr.co.nz then your Pyrat jupyter notebookd will run on just-a-test.powerplant.pfr.co.nz:8889.

-You can use the API though in a "plain" python script.
+### Installation

 When using A Kaka docker setup you will have a pyrat running on port 8889.
 You will find that the Kaka Python API has been pre-installed.
-Thus, the following import just works:
+Thus, the following import should just work:

 ```
-from Kaka.api import *
+from PyKaka.api import *
 ```

 If it does not you need to install it via: